noevazz/CCNA_200_301/sections/vlans.md

 ![vlans diagram](../img/cleaning_mac_and_arp_tables.gif)

 Useful commands:
+- Clear the ARP table in all PCs using the `arp -d` command (when consulting the ARP table a packet is send to the Switch and it will populate its MAC address table, for that reason FIRST clear the ARP tables in the PCs before clearing the MAC address table in Switch0).
+- Use `arp -a` to display the ARP table in al PCs
 - Use the `show mac-address-table` command to **SHOW** the mac address table in Switch0.
 - Use the `clear mac-address-table` command to **CLEAR** the mac address table in Switch0.
-- Clear the ARP table in all PCs using the `arp -d` command.
-- Use `arp -a` to display the ARP table in al PCs.

 > **To remember**: MAC address table maps ports with MAC addresses, and ARP table maps IP addresses with MAC addresses.